Written by : Dr.M.D.Mazumdar, MD

 Drugs used in chemotherapy for breast cancer are similar to other cancers but the drug regimes for giving them may vary.
 The doctor decides the treatment plan for each individual.
 He/she will also determine how long and how often chemotherapy treatments must continue.

-Chemotherapy usually is not recommended for non-invasive, in situ cancers such as DCIS and LCIS because they have very little risk of spreading to other parts of the body.
+Chemotherapy usually is not recommended for non-invasive, in situ cancers such as Ductal Carcinoma in situ (DCIS) and Lobular Carcinoma in situ (LCIS) because they have very little risk of spreading to other parts of the body.

 The types of drugs used in chemotherapy as well as the drug regime is based on: